 Some private lenders will let you consolidate your loans.
-This means that you can bundle your existing loans into a new loan with a new lender.
 You agree to pay the new lender the principal, which is the sum of your existing loans, plus interest, which is subject to a new interest rate.
 Your new lender will pay off your old student loans, so you only have to pay your new loan.

-This may offer a number of advantages if you have private student loans.
+This may offer a number of advantages if you have private

+student loans.
 You may be able to get a new loan with a lower interest rate, and you can eliminate the chore of making monthly payments to several different lenders.